GeospatialCenter-SEs/Status-Indicator-Symbology/README.md

 	<dt>D.	Auto updating the symbology using scripting or Survey123</dt>

 2.	<b>Five style files</b>
-	<dt>A. 	<b></b>You will need an <i>ArcGIS Pro 3.0</i> license or newer to utilize these symbology sets.
-For a deeper understanding click the url for documentation</b>. https://github.com/Esri/dictionary-renderer-toolkit/tree/master</dt>
+	<dt>A. 	<b>You will need an <i>ArcGIS Pro 3.0</i> license or newer to utilize these symbology sets.
+For a deeper understanding click the url for documentation</b>. https://github.com/Esri/dictionary-renderer-toolkit/tree/master</b></dt>
 	<dt>B. 	Each style file contains five custom symbols that can be utilized for displaying current conditions of assets, resources, or events with three to seven unique characteristics or key performance indicators (KPI), each controlled by an individual symbology field.</dt>
 	<dt>C. 	We created the symbology to display three condition types that are displayed as red, yellow, and green.
 In this document we will show you how to create additional condition types and change the colors and values to suit your needs..</dt>